Primary Navigation Mobile

 Petrol engines

 MG has introduced a new 1.5-litre turbocharged petrol engine to the HS, which offers more power and marginal efficiency improvements compared to the previous car.
-The engine puts out 169hp and 275Nm of torque.
-It comes paired with a six-speed manual gearbox as standard, or for a seven-speed dual-clutch automatic.
+The engine produces 169hp and 275Nm of torque.
+It comes paired with a six-speed manual gearbox as standard, or a seven-speed dual-clutch automatic for a bit more cash.

 Our advice?
-Unless you must have an automatic, we’d advise against the latter.
-The gearbox is slow and hesitant, compromising a car that is otherwise quite decent to drive.
+Unless you can’t drive anything other than an automatic, stick with the manual.
+The automatic gearbox is slow and hesitant, compromising a car that is otherwise quite decent to drive.

 12